 Alternatively, there is a rich brewing heritage to discover in the village of Hook Norton (20 min drive from Banbury).
 You can enjoy a tour of the Victorian Hook Norton Brewery which is still thriving today and supplying many local pubs.

 After an afternoon exploring the Cherwell valley, make your way south to Woodstock – a picturesque Georgian town located on the edge of the Oxfordshire Cotswolds.
 With streets of attractive honey stone buildings, Woodstock is a great place to base yourself, within easy reach of Oxford and the Cotswold countryside.
 Spend a relaxed evening strolling through the town.
-If you have time, pop into its sweet bookshops and cafes, or learn more about Oxfordshire’s heritage at the Oxfordshire Museum and Soldiers of Oxfordshire Museum, both of which are in the centre of Woodstock.
+If you have time, pop into its sweet bookshops and cafes, or learn more about Oxfordshire’s heritage at the Oxfordshire Museum in the centre of Woodstock.

 Holiday Inn Oxford: If you wanted to base yourself closer to Oxford city centre, Holiday Inn Oxford is conveniently located next to the A34.
 The hotel offers excellent Executive and Family rooms, with free Wi-Fi access and a fitness centre on site.